Shaukat Siddiqui: Early life and career

 Siddiqi was born on 20 March 1923 in a literary family of Lucknow, British India.
-He gained his early education in his home town and earned a B.A. in 1944 and an M.A.
-(Political Science) in 1944.
+He gained his early education in his home town and earned a B.A. in 1944, and did his M.A. in (Political Science) from Lucknow University at the age of 23.
 After the partition of India, he migrated to Pakistan in 1950 and stayed in Lahore, but soon permanently settled in Karachi.
 His early days in Pakistan were full of financial trouble and political opposition, which he soon overcame.
 He accompanied Zulfikar Ali Bhutto on several foreign tours.

-He was an active member of the Pakistan Writers' Guild and a member of the Progressive Writers Association which was then and still is a part of the larger organization, the Progressive Writers Movement in the India-Pakistan subcontinent.
-Shaukat Siddiqui worked at the news-desks of the Karachi newspapers Times, Pakistan Standard, and the Morning News.
+He was an active member of the Pakistan Writers' Guild and of the Progressive Writers Association which was then and still is a part of the larger organization, the Progressive Writers Movement in the India-Pakistan subcontinent.
+Shaukat Siddiqui worked at the news desks of the Karachi newspapers Times, Pakistan Standard, and the Morning News.
 He finally got promoted to be the editor of the Karachi Urdu language newspapers Daily Anjaam, the Weekly Al-Fatah and the Daily Musawat, before finally saying goodbye to journalism in 1984.

 Literary work

 Siddiqi's first short story, "Kaun Kisi Ka", appeared in Weekly Khayyam in Lahore, Pakistan.
-In 1952, his first collection of short stories, Teesra Admi, was brought out and proved to be a great success.
+In 1952, his first collection of short stories, Teesra Admi, was published and proved to be a great success.
 Subsequently, other collections of short stories followed: Andhere Dur Andhere (1955), Raaton Ka Shehar (1956) and Keemya Gar (1984).

 His magnum opus is Khuda Ki Basti (God's Village), which has appeared in 50 editions and has been translated into 26 languages.
 It has been dramatised time and again.
 Its English translation was by David Mathews of London University.

 The novels Kamin Gah (1956), Jangloos (in three volumes, first volume dated September, 1978), and Char Deewari (1990) are fictionalized accounts of his childhood in Lucknow, India.